 Andrew Johnston, 'Maurice Gee - Our superb storyteller' (Interview) - The Evening Post, 3 July 1993, Page 13

 Toby Manhire, 'Maurice Gee reveals memoir plan at Auckland writers festival finale'.
 NZ Listener website.
 Loaded 13 May 2012.
-Accessed 16 May 2012
+Accessed 16 May 2012 (broken link)

 Robyn McLean and NZPA, 'Novelist Gee hails film prize' - Dominion Post, 21 September 2004, Page A4